-Idaho Falls Power owns and operates 5 hydroelectric projects along the Snake River, the utility owns a portion of the Horse Butte Wind project, and IFP operates a small solar installation at our location on S. Capital Avenue.
+Idaho Falls Power owns and operates 5 hydroelectric projects along the Snake River, the utility owns a portion of the Horse Butte Wind project, and Idaho Falls Power operates a small solar installation at our location on S. Capital Avenue.
 Together, these projects produce enough electricity to meet 26.26% of the City's electric requirements.
 The remainder of the electric requirements are met through long-term contracts with Bonneville Power Administration (BPA) and short-term market purchases.
-Roughly 67.15% of the electric requirements, for the City of Idaho Falls, are met through long-term contracts with BPA, and about 6.6% of the City's electric requirements are met through short-term market purchases.
+Roughly 67.15% of the electric requirements, for the City of Idaho Falls, are met through long-term contracts with BPA.
+The remaining 6.6% of the City's electric requirements are met through short-term market purchases.

 Overall, hydroelectric production accounts for 87.14% of the City's electric requirements, with 96.54% of the electric requirements being met by hydro, wind, solar, and nuclear power.
 Less than 4% of the City's electricity comes from coal and natural gas.

 IFP Owned Vs Purchased Generation by Resource Type, FY 2019